Kang-Ko-Lab/.github/profile/README.md

-Welcome to the Ko Lab
+Welcome to Kang Ko's Lab